enguehard/enguehard.tf/content/authors/admin/_index.md

 **News:**

-- 9/23.
-I will present 'Endemic Violence...' at the EHES meeting in Vienna.
+- 14-15 Sep.
+23: I organize a [workshop on advanced data collection methods at ENS de Lyon](https://www.enguehard.tf/talk/advanced-methods-workshop/).

-- 7/23.
-I will present 'Lewis and Malthus...' at the Cliometric Society World Meeting in Dublin.
+- 1 Sep.
+23: I will present 'Endemic Violence' at the EHES meeting in Vienna.

-- 14/9/23.
-I organize a workshop on advanced data collection methods.
+- 22 Jul.
+23: I will present 'Lewis and Malthus' at the Cliometric Society World Meeting in Dublin.

 {style="text-align: justify;"}